 Other options for financial assistance can be found through various community-based employment and training programs as well as military spouse benefits.
 Please contact the respective agencies for details.

 Curriculum & Tuition

-***We reserve the right to cancel the course due to insufficient enrollment or for other reasons.
-All dates, times, and other information may be subject to change with or without prior notice.
+Note: We reserve the right to cancel the course due to insufficient enrollment and other pertinent factors.
+All course dates, times, location and other information may change with or without prior notice to students.